filamentphp/panels/docs/03-resources/03-creating-records.md

 }
 ```

-Alternatively, if you're creating records in a modal action, check out the [Actions documentation](../../actions/prebuilt-actions/create#using-a-wizard).
+Alternatively, if you're creating records in a modal action, check out the [actions documentation](../../actions/prebuilt-actions/create#using-a-wizard).

 Now, create a new record to see your wizard in action!
 Edit will still use the form defined within the resource class.